Springer isomorphisms over a general base scheme: Introduction

-The first statement of Corollary~\ref{corollary:intro-cor} has been known for a long time on the level of geometric points; see \cite{Springer-note} and \cite{Lou}.
+Corollary~\ref{corollary:intro-cor} has been known for a long time on the level of geometric points; see \cite{Springer-note} and \cite{Lou}.
 However, as far as we know the only prior proof of this fact involves rather extensive case-by-case checking using the classification (involving long computer calculations in bad characteristic) to control the component group of $Z_G(g)$.
 Our proof is entirely conceptual.
 Roughly speaking, we use Theorem~\ref{theorem:intro-flat-regular-centralizer} to reduce to the case that $g$ is \textit{semisimple}, in which case $Z_G(g)$ is a torus and thus obviously commutative.
-The proof of the second statement ultimately comes down to analyzing the behavior of the unipotent variety under (possibly non-etale) central isogenies.
+We note that the result is not true if $|\pi_1(\sD(G))|$ is divisible by $p$ and $Z_G(g)$ is interpreted as a scheme; this is expounded upon in \cite[Theorem 5.1]{Cotner-non-etale}.

+We conclude this section by remarking that, as pointed out to us by Yakov Varshavsky, \cite[Lemma 1.8.12]{Kazhdan-Varshavsky} proves a result similar to Theorem~\ref{theorem:relative-springer-isomorphism} over the ring of integers of a local field under some (mild) extra hypotheses on $G$.
+We will discuss this briefly in Section~\ref{ss:quasi-log}.